TremeschinArchive/ModularMusicVisualizer/README.md

 Another point is that directories on Windows uses `\` instead of (what everything else uses) `/`, Python should convert those automatically, however the shell (where you call commands) might not convert those like `.\path\to\executable.exe` instead of `./path/to/executable.exe`, the second one might not run on Windows.
 This does not apply on the Python scripts as it'll auto convert `/` to `\\`.

 You'll mainly need to use basic command line interface and navigation such as `cd` (change directory), `mkdir` (make directory), `pwd` (print working directory).
 Don't be afraid of searching how those work on Windows because I am very rusty on its CLI.

-Also see [EXTRAS.md](docs/EXTRAS.md) file for squeezing some extra performance.

 ## IMPORTANT!!